AI Agents for Business: A Guide for Irish SMEs

 Most AI agents used in a typical Irish SME today, such as drafting replies or triaging a queue, fall outside the EU AI Act's high-risk category, but that depends entirely on what the agent decides, not on the fact that it is an agent.

 There is a separate, more immediate obligation if your agent talks to customers directly, such as a website chatbot or phone agent.
 Under Article 50(1), the provider, meaning whoever built or commissioned the system, must design it so the person knows they are talking to AI, at or before the first interaction.
 If you have bought a chatbot or phone agent from a vendor rather than building one yourself, you are the deployer, not the provider, and your first practical step is confirming your vendor has already built that disclosure in, rather than assuming you need to build your own.
-Deployers carry a narrower, related duty under Article 50(3) when they use an AI system to generate or manipulate content themselves, and in either case you should never suppress or override a disclosure your vendor has implemented.
-This applies from 2 August 2026, was not changed by the Digital Omnibus agreement reached in May 2026, and carries fines of up to €15 million or 3% of global annual turnover, whichever is higher, for non-compliance.
+Two further deployer obligations exist under Article 50.
+If your business deploys an emotion recognition or biometric categorisation system, Article 50(3) requires you to inform individuals exposed to it that the system is in operation.
+If your organisation uses AI to generate deepfake image, audio or video content, or to generate text published to inform the public on matters of public interest, Article 50(4) requires you to disclose that the content was artificially generated or manipulated, subject to certain exceptions for human editorial review.
+You should not suppress or override any disclosure your vendor has already implemented.
+This applies from 2 August 2026, was not changed by the AI Omnibus (formally adopted by the EU Parliament on 16 June 2026 and by the Council on 29 June 2026, awaiting Official Journal publication), and carries fines of up to €15 million or 3% of global annual turnover for the preceding financial year, whichever is higher, under Article 99(4) of the Act.
+For SMEs and start-ups, Article 99(6) applies the lower of those two figures, not the higher.
 The European Commission's draft guidelines on Article 50, published 8 May 2026 ahead of that date, set out the provider/deployer distinction in more detail.[5]
-Separately, the high-risk deployer obligations under Article 26 for stand-alone Annex III systems are expected to move to 2 December 2027 under that same agreement, though the formal legislation confirming this has not yet been published, so treat that date as the one to plan around rather than settled law.
+Separately, the high-risk deployer obligations under Article 26 for stand-alone Annex III systems are confirmed to move to 2 December 2027 under the AI Omnibus, which was formally adopted by both institutions in June 2026 and is awaiting Official Journal publication, expected before 2 August 2026.
+The December 2027 date is in formally adopted law, not merely a planning assumption.

 In summary